enslow22/osu-Ladder/web/description.md

 > You have three options for filtering scores by mods:
 - ***Exact***
-    - Start the mod string with "!", and osu!lb will find all scores with that __exact__ mod combination.
+    - Start the mod string with "!", and osu!Lab will find all scores with that __exact__ mod combination.
     - Note that "CL" is a mod, so nomod plays should have the string "CL" if set on stable and nothing if set on lazer.
     - Example: 'mods=!HDHRDT', 'mods=!EZHTHD'.
 - ***Including***
-    - Start the string of mods to be included with '+'. osu!lb will return all scores that include those mods.
+    - Start the string of mods to be included with '+'. osu!Lab will return all scores that include those mods.
     - Example: 'mods=+HRHD', 'mods=+EZ+HD+RX'
 - ***Excluding***
-    - Start the string of mods to be excluded with "-". osu!lb will return all scores that exclude those mods.
+    - Start the string of mods to be excluded with "-". osu!Lab will return all scores that exclude those mods.
     - Example: "mods=-HD", "mods=-DT-HT-RC"

 >You can combine including and excluding mod filters as well.